 Work-Life Balance – An Unending Quest

-Moderator(s): Deepa Poduval, Associate Vice President, Black & Veatch
+Moderator(s): Deepa Poduval, Associate Vice President, Senior Managing Director Advisory & Planning, Black & Veatch

 Finding a balance between demanding careers and our personal lives has always been a challenge, especially for women in the workforce.
 The current pandemic has potentially exacerbated feelings of imbalance with less separation between work and family life, and increased child-care and other family responsibilities.
 On the other hand, the ability to work from home may have opened avenues to achieve more time for our personal lives than typically possible.
 This panel will examine the continued quest for work-life balance faced by most women with focus on the changes that the current global pandemic has created in our historical work practices.
 We’ll explore ways to support a healthier balance, ways to achieve satisfaction from accepting being off-balance as needed and how to achieve improved well-being.

 2:30 PM - 3:00 PM

 Speaker(s): Britt Bachtel-Browning, Chief of Privacy and Data Ethics/Senior Counsel, Avista Corp.

 Millions of people are getting help from food banks for the first time and we can all help.
 Join us in donating food and/or funds to a local food bank and let’s support our communities collectively!

 To make donations easier we’ve identified a food bank in each person’s area that is currently open for food as well as cash donations.
 Click here to view the list.

 • Weigh the food prior to delivering it to the foodbank